 Arm Injury Compensation Claims

 Arm injuries can happen in a number of ways, the most common would probably be slips, trips and falls, for example, by tripping on a paving stone.
 In this scenario you could bring a compensation claim against the local council if your arm is injured as the council is responsible for public foot paths and therefore has a duty of care towards the public.
-It does not matter where the arm injury occurred, be it in a public place, at work or on holiday, as long as someone is responsible you can make a claim.
+It could also happen as a result of a workplace accident, where you arm can become trapped or broken by machinery or moving equipment.

 The amount of compensation you can claim will depend on which part of your arm is injured and the extent of your injuries.
 You can injure your arm in a number of ways from breaking or fracturing the bone to tearing a ligament or tendon to soft tissue/muscle damage.

 You compensation will include a payout for any losses you have incurred, for example, loss of income, medical expenses, travel expenses, care costs and so on.
 As far as compensation for the injury itself is concerned, the following is a rough guide to compensation for arm injuries:

 Loss of Both Arms: £158,000 – £197,000

 Since helplessness is often the result, the compensatory award is quite high.